bastienbosser/raspberry_project/README.md

 ---
-The objective of our project is to create a High Available cluster on some Raspberry Pi with k3s and use this cluster to deploy a streaming platform.
+The objective of our project is to create a High Available (HA) cluster on some Raspberry Pi using k3s and the aim of this cluster to deploy a video streaming platform.

 This tutorial is made for all people who want to try what k3s can do on a cluster of X Raspberry Pi.
 High Available means that we have multiple master and load balancer.